-We have all heard the Native American stories before from many folk - stories like “My great-grandmother was Blackfoot; my great-granddaddy was half Creek Indian; my grandmother’s mother’s daddy was a full-blooded Cherokee” and so forth.
-We often hear these stories so much that genealogist Sedalia Gaines jovially expressed last year during her genealogy presentation in Atlanta, “I am sick of hearing all of these damn Indian stories!
+Chances are, most of us have heard those Native American ancestral claims before from many people.
+Such stories like, “My great-grandmother was Blackfoot; my great-granddaddy was half Creek Indian; my grandmother’s mother’s daddy was a full-blooded Cherokee,” and so forth.
+We hear these stories so often that genealogist Sedalia Gaines jovially expressed the following last year during her genealogy presentation in Atlanta, “I am sick of hearing all of these damn Indian stories!
 What about the Africans in your family tree?”
 The audience erupted with laughter.

-According to 23andMe, my ancestry composition includes 1.2% East Asian/Native American ancestry.
+According to 23andMe, my ancestry composition includes 1.3% East Asian & Native American ancestry.
 They further analyzed that 0.8% of that was purely Native American ancestry.
 Yes, this seems like a small amount for someone whose great-grandmother was allegedly “half Cherokee”.
 However, Linda Threadgill asked me recently if I had noticed that my entire Native American segment was on my X-chromosome and not on any of my 22 chromosomes.
 In her opinion, this was revealing, especially since my Native American segment (in dark orange below) comprised a good portion of my X-chromosome.
 A male inherits his X-chromosome from his mother and his Y-chromosome from his father.
 Since my Native American segment was all on my single X-chromosome, it definitely meant that my Native American ancestry is on my mother’s side.
 Perhaps, the claim about Grandma Sarah’s Native American ancestry was true?

-My Native American segment (in dark orange) fell entirely on my X-chromosome and comprises about 1/3 of my X-chromosome
+My Native American segment (in dark orange) fell entirely on my X-chromosome and comprises about 1/3 of my X-chromosome.

 A significant portion of my mother’s Native American segment is on her X-chromosome.
 The other small segment is on her 7th chromosome.